jadenguyen7/property-tech-test/my-app/README.md

 If I had more time to do this project, I would add error handling for cases such as API fetching failures.
 I would return a human readable message that made it clear to the user what the failure was.

 I would style the page further.
-I would also make the app responsive so that it is functional for all device screen sizes.
+I would also make the app responsive so that it is functional on all device screen sizes.